Loader gif

 What are some tax benefits for teens?

 As we said before, filing a tax return could mean getting a tax refund of any excess taxes that were withheld from your paycheck.
-So even if you made less than the standard deduction in 2023, it’s still a good idea to file.
+So even if you made less than the standard deduction, it’s still a good idea to file.

 Many tax breaks depend on your dependency status.
 If you rely on your parents or guardian for more than half of your financial support, you could be considered a dependent if you are under age 19 or under age 24 if you are a full-time student.
 If you can be claimed as a dependent on someone else’s tax return, certain tax credits you might qualify for could instead be passed on to whoever is claiming you as a dependent.